Manual Underwriting Credit Guidelines On VA And FHA Loans

 Exempt From Mortgage Underwriting Analysis

 The following are exempt and can be excluded from consideration in the underwriting analysis:

 - disputed medical collection accounts no matter what the outstanding balance

 - credit disputes which are being disputed due to identity theft, credit card theft or unauthorized use

-- accepted documents to identity theft and/or fraud is to provide lender with copy of police report and/or documents provided by creditors to document and/or verify above
+- accepted documents to identity theft and/or fraud is to provide the lender with a copy of police report and/or documents provided by creditors to document and/or verify above

-If credit reports show borrowers are disputing derogatory credit tradelines, borrowers needs either to retract it and/or provide letter of explanation as of why the tradelines are in dispute.
-If credit dispute is due to fraud and/or identity theft, borrowers needs to provide police report and/or other documentation to prove dispute is legitimate.
+If credit reports show borrowers are disputing derogatory credit tradelines, borrowers need either to retract it and/or provide a letter of explanation as to why the tradelines are in dispute.
+If credit dispute is due to fraud and/or identity theft, borrowers need to provide a police report and/or other documentation to prove dispute is legitimate.

 Any non-medical collections if the overall outstanding balance is under $1,000 is exempt from retraction of credit dispute.
-Any late payment credit disputes with outstanding balance under $1,000 is exempt from retraction.
+Any late payment credit disputes with an outstanding balance under $1,000 are exempt from retraction.